 The ransomware is not your only problem.
 If paying the ransom is your only option, then it’s a certainty that you have plans in place to restore your business.
 No disaster recovery plan means, that you won't recover fully from the attack, a known fact.

-This means more potential data lock-ups, costly breaches and other cyber disasters leading to loss of confidence in your business, staff leaving, spreading rumours, customers going elsewhere.
+This means more potential data lock-ups, costly breaches and other cyber disasters leading to loss of confidence in your business, staff leaving, spreading rumours, and customers going elsewhere.
 Getting the decryption key will not solve all of your problems.

 Be sure to check regularly that your backups are in good shape.

-No, it's not a sex programme but use protection.
+No, it's not sex, but use protection.
 Modern robust antivirus program to protect your system from ransomware.
-Most products employ a multi-layered system of defence that checks malware from many different angles keeping you safe
+Most products employ a multi-layered system of defence that checks malware from many angles, keeping you safe.
+But if ransomware hits...

 If you discover ransomware, shut off your internet connection right away.
-If the ransomware did not manage to erase the encryption key from the computers in question, then there is still a chance you can restore your files.
+If the ransomware did not erase the encryption key from the computers in question, then there is still a chance you can restore your files.

 If your files become encrypted, we do not recommend paying the ransom unless instant access to some of your files is critical.
 Each payment made helps the criminals to prosper and thrive to go on to build new strains of ransomware.

+Because phishing emails are usually the starting point for many ransomware attacks, Anti-phishing technology uses a multi-layered approach to protect against infiltration.
+First, it checks sites with the product’s local anti-phishing databases on the user’s device.
+Next, it checks URLs of sites against its own vast, continually updated database of phishing sites.
 When a new malicious URL is detected on the computer, information about this threat is made available from the cloud database within 15-30 seconds of detection.
-Finally, heuristic analysis is an intelligence system that looks at dozens of phishing symptoms and compares it with other indications, classifying them based on known modern phishers’ methods.
+Finally, heuristic analysis is an intelligence system that looks at dozens of phishing symptoms and compares them with other indications, classifying them based on known modern phishing methods.